-The School of Nursing is accredited by the Mississippi Board of Institutions of Higher Learning and the National League for Nursing Accrediting Commission.
+The School of Nursing is accredited by the Mississippi Board of Institutions of Higher Learning and the Commission on Collegiate Nursing Education.

 Facilities

 The School of Nursing is located in Cockroft Hall which provides a central location for nursing faculty offices and classrooms.
 The Harvey Garrison Jr. Learning Center houses the audio-visual media and simulated patient care centers.
 The audio-visual capacity is augmented by the University's Learning Resources Center located in the Leland Speed Library.